 When An Uncontested Divorce Becomes A Contested Divorce

 Unfortunately, many uncontested divorces turn into contested ones when one or both spouses decide to turn the divorce into a fight.
-Maybe the husband had decided not to move out of the marital home when he had initially agreed to let his wife keep the house.
-Maybe the wife had decided that she wanted spousal support when she had previously waived her claim.
+Maybe one partner had decided not to move out of the marital home when they had initially agreed to let their ex-spouse keep the house.
+Maybe one partner originally decided that they wanted spousal support when they had previously waived their claim.

 When To Hire An Attorney

 You may even have questions about whether you are entitled to sue for divorce on the grounds you are seeking.
-And, depending on where your spouse may be if s/he is not living with you, it may also be difficult to serve your spouse with the summons and additional paperwork needed to start the proceedings.
+And, depending on where your spouse may be, if they are not living with you, it may also be difficult to serve your spouse with the summons and additional paperwork needed to start the proceedings.

-Parties who are involved in a divorce that is contested may choose to proceed pro se at first, then decide to hire an attorney later in the case if they feel the court is not adequately meeting their needs.
-Both parties may not hire the same attorney, as this would present a conflict of interest, and the attorney would be ordered by the court to pick a side or to abandon the case altogether.
+Parties involved in a contested divorce may choose to proceed pro se at first, then decide to hire an attorney later in the case if they feel the court is not adequately meeting their needs.
+Both parties may not hire the same attorney, as this would present a conflict of interest, and the attorney would be ordered by the court to pick a side or abandon the case altogether.

-There are also things that may come up over the course of a contested divorce that you cannot possibly predict.
-Suppose one of the parties loses his or her job during the proceedings.
+Some things may come up over the course of a contested divorce that you cannot possibly predict.
+Suppose one of the parties loses their job during the proceedings.
 What happens to maintenance or child support then?
 Suppose the marital residence succumbs to property damage, and one party no longer wants the house.
-It is in situations like these that the parties may opt to consult with an attorney to ensure their rights are protected.
+As you can imagine, there are many situations – often out of the parties’ control – that can warrant transitioning a divorce from uncontested to contested.

 The Benefits Of An Uncontested Divorce

-While there exists the possibility of any divorce, contested or uncontested, of a disagreement, an uncontested divorce is designed so that the parties can get in and get out with few cuts and scrapes.
+An uncontested divorce is designed so that the parties can get in and get out with as many “scars” as possible.
 In other words, couples are granted divorces more quickly, and there are fewer demands for information and fewer proceedings needed to resolve the couple's issues.

-Another benefit that many may not know about is that with an uncontested divorce, the couples have more control over their private information.
-Contested divorces are made public, as to are their sordid details.
-In an uncontested divorce, less information is filed with the court, which is less information that ends up in the public record.
+Contested divorces are made public, as too are their sordid details.
+In an uncontested divorce, less information is filed with the court, which is less information than in the public record.

 The Negatives Of An Uncontested Divorce

-Couples with more complicated situations may want to evaluate whether an uncontested divorce is a right move for them.
-The first issue is children.
+Couples with more complicated situations may want to evaluate whether an uncontested divorce is the right move for them.
+The first issue is regarding children.
 Couples who have unemancipated children will undoubtedly experience a more complicated divorce than couples without kids.
-Issues like child support, visitation, medical insurance, and schooling choices must all be decided and agreed upon.
+Issues like child support, visitation, medical insurance, and schooling choices must be decided and agreed upon.

 Couples who disagree on spousal support or property arrangements may also do better to let a court and their attorneys help them agree.
-Yes, hiring an attorney and going to court is a costly process, but it can be cheaper in the long run than the amount of money you could end up spending and losing when you are inexperienced on the law.
+Yes, hiring an attorney and going to court is a costly process, but it can be cheaper in the long run than the amount of money you could end up spending and losing when you are inexperienced in legal proceedings.

 If the parties settle, it is important to document it.
-Therefore, the next step is for a settlement agreement to be drafted, either by the pro se Plaintiff or his or her attorney.
+Therefore, the next step is for a settlement agreement to be drafted, either by the pro se plaintiff or their attorney.
 The settlement agreement then works as a legally binding document, and its provisions can be enforced in the future by a court if one of the spouses fails to live up to that agreement.